 - a.
 With the County Commission.
 No date has yet been proposed by either Commission for a joint meeting. - b.
 On February 10, 2020, the City Commission and Planning Board held a joint meeting.
 The topics discussed included communications, training for Board members, hiring a planner and providing more information to the Board.
 It was agreed to have a joint meeting every six months.
 At its March 2nd meeting, the Commission asked that the Code Enforcement Board and the Sustainability and Environmental Planning Advisory Committee be asked for dates for a workshop meeting with the Commission.
-At its August 3rd meeting, the Commission will be asked when it wants to schedule a joint meeting with the Planning Board and SEPAC. - 6.
-UPDATING PERSONNEL MANUAL.
-At the City Commission's February 3, 2020, meeting, the City Clerk proposed two amendments to the Manual: to designate Christmas Eve and Good Friday as holidays for the City employees; and policies for to provide compensation to the employees during emergencies.
-The Commission approved the additional holidays but asked the City Clerk to provide revised policies for compensation for the employees during declared emergencies.
-At its June 1st meeting, the City Commission approved revisions to provisions in the Manual concerning equal employment opportunity, educational assistance program, Americans with Disabilities Act coordinators, records, interpretations, and conflicts of interest.
+At its September 14th meeting, the Commission will be asked when it wants to schedule a joint meeting with the Planning Board and SEPAC.

-7. NEW REVENUE SOURCES: NON-AD VALOREM ASSESSMENT FOR COLLECTION OF HOUSEHOLD WASTE, RECYCLING AND YARD TRASH.
+- 6. UPDATING PERSONNEL MANUAL.
+Past updates or changes have included: to designate Christmas Eve and Good Friday as holidays for the City employees; to provide compensation to the employees during emergencies; revisions to provisions in the Manual concerning equal employment opportunity, educational assistance program, Americans with Disabilities Act coordinators, records, interpretations and conflicts of interest.
+At the Commission's September 14th meeting, the City Clerk will present several more updates. - 7.
+NEW REVENUE SOURCES: NON-AD VALOREM ASSESSMENT FOR COLLECTION OF HOUSEHOLD WASTE, RECYCLING AND YARD TRASH.
 For several years, the City has levied a yearly assessment of \$74 per residence that is on the property tax bill residents receive each November.
 The \$74 pays the costs to disposal of household wastes, etc. The proposed additional assessment will pay the costs to collect the wastes.
 The Commission at its June 17th meeting discussed the proposal and asked for more information.
 At its August 5th meeting, the City Commission postponed the topic to the September 9th meeting.
 By majority vote it authorized the City Manager to do the next step in the process, which is to contact the Tax Collector for the date or dates when the public hearing must be held on a resolution to adopt the assessment.
 At its October 7th meeting, the Commission approved continuing the steps to implement the non-ad valorem assessment in 2020 and agreed to continue the discussion to its November 4th meeting of changes to the commercial solid waste service fees.
 The Commission had length discussion at that meeting as well as the continuation meeting on November 6th without any decisions being reached.
 At its December 3rd continuation meeting, the Commission by a 3-2 vote approved a resolution to inform the Tax Collector of the City's intent to levy the non-ad valorem assessment for the collection of solid waste later in 2020.
 The signed resolution was sent to the Tax Collector, the Property Appraiser, and the Florida Department of Revenue.

 At its May 4th meeting, the Commission set the ranges for various categories of solid waste for the non-ad valorem assessment for residential property in the City and scheduled a public hearing on the ranges for Monday, June 15th.
 However, because the Tax Collectors said specific fees as well as ranges have to be advertised, the Commission at its June 1st meeting agreed to have the public hearing on Tuesday, July 7th, with the following proposed fees: \$87 for the collection of solid waste, \$67 for disposal, and \$24 for recycling.
-The July 7th meeting will begin at 6 p.m. and can be attended virtually or in person.
-Virtual attendance is recommended because of limited seating in the meeting room due to the physical distancing guidelines.
+At the July 7th meeting, the Commission approved the ranges for the collection and disposal of solid waste and recyclables, and set the rates for Fiscal Year 2021, which will begin on October 1, 2020.